emanchado/narrows/README.md

 * Allow narrators to change password, and create more narrators
 * Maybe add an "admin" role to that not all narrators can create users?
 * Show background information or whatever to players
-* Add some shitty buttons for now for the mentions
 * Add some place for players to write notes

 Initial narrator